Healthy Catering for a Wedding Venue

 Problem: Users want better visual cues for interactive elements and navigation throughout the app.

-Improvement: Add visual cues to indicate which elements can be interacted with and utilize filled and unfilled icons to better navigate through the app.
+Improvement: Add visual cues to indicate which elements can be interacted with and ensure icons reflect accurate active and inactive states so users can easily navigate through the app.

 Problem: Users are frustrated by the current way to access the menu.